rkuo2000/NPCpy/README.md

   <img src="https://raw.githubusercontent.com/cagostino/npcpy/main/npcpy/npcsh.png" alt="npcsh logo" width=250></a>
 </p>

-- `npcsh`: a bash-replacement shell (`npcsh`) that can process bash, natural language, or special macro calls for procedures like image generation (`/vixynt 'prompt'`), web searching (`/search -p perplexity 'cal bears football schedule'`), and one-off LLM response samples (`/sample 'prompt'`).
-Users can specify whether natural language is processed agentically (i.e. an LLM reviews and decides to pass to other agents or use tools) or directly through bash execution.
+- `npcsh`: a bash-replacement shell (`npcsh`) that can process bash, natural language, or special macro calls. `npcsh` detects whether input is bash or natural language and processes it accordingly.
+Users can specify whether natural language cinnabds are processed agentically (i.e. an NPC reviews and decides to pass to other NPCs or to use tools), conversationally (the NPC generates a response which the user can approve to run) or directly through bash execution (the NPC responds by generating executable bash code which is then processed automatically in the shell.

     <details>  <summary>Click to see some examples</summary>
-    The default NPC in the NPC shell is `sibiji`, a spider agent that helps you weave your agent web and accomplish your goals.
-When you are in the NPC shell, the input prompt will specify the agent to which you are talking and so in the following examples, the input prompt will be `sibiji>`.
-If you select another agent by activating them directly `/<agent_name>`, the input prompt will change to reflect that agent's name and it will be processed using that agent's primary directive, model, and provider.
-    Here are some examples of how to use the NPC shell:
+    - Web searching (`/search -p perplexity 'cal bears football schedule'`)
+    - One shot sampling
+        ```
+        /sample 'prompt'
+        ```

     - Image generation:
         ```
-        sibiji>/vixynt 'an image of a dog eating a hat'
+        /vixynt 'an image of a dog eating a hat'
         ```

     - Process Identification:
         ```
-        sibiji>please identify the process consuming the most memory on my computer
+        please identify the process consuming the most memory on my computer
         ```

     - Tool Use:
         ```
-        sibiji>identify what windows are open on my computer desktop at the moment
+        identify what windows are open on my computer desktop at the moment
         ```

     - Screenshot analysis:
         ```
-        sibiji>/ots
+        /ots
+        ```
+    - voice chat:
+        ```
+        /yap
+        ```
+    - Computer use:
+        ```
+        /plonk -n 'npc_name' -sp 'task for plonk to carry out '
+        ```
+    - Enter chat loop with an NPC:
+        ```
+        /spool -n <npc_name>
         ```
     </details>